DanielShamir93/DanielShamir93/README.md

   :student: I'm a Fullstack developer.

-  :man_technologist: At the moment, I'm working on my own personal web development projects
+  :man_technologist: At the moment, I'm working on my own personal web development projects.

   :books: In my spare time I enjoy exploring and learning about new discoveries and new technologies.